flame-engine/flame/doc/tutorials/klondike/step5.md

 motion (or change of `position`).
 We also need an `EffectController`, which provides timing for an
 effect: when to start, how long to go for and what `Curve` to follow.
 The latter is not a curve in space.
-It is a time-curve that specifies accelerations and decelerations during the time of the effect, such as start moving a card quickly and then slow down as it reaches its destination.
+It is a time-curve that specifies accelerations and decelerations during the time of the effect, such as start moving a card quickly and then slow down as it approaches its destination.

-To move a card, we will add a `goTo()` method to the `Card` class.
+To move a card, we will add a `doMove()` method to the `Card` class.
 It will require a `position` to go to and either a `time:` or a `speed:` parameter (but not both!).
 Speed is in card widths per second.
 Optional parameters are `start:` (default zero), `curve:` (default `Curves.easeOutQuad`) and `onComplete:` (default `null`, i.e. no callback when the move finishes).
 Usually we will